 Melbourne is another city with a color bombs.
 In the laneways downtown, world class muralists elbow in to find a space amidst the graffiti and stencils.
 The city has an uneasy relationship with the graffiti, but the artists are clearly wining the battle, making Melbourne one cool street art city.

-Read More: Learn more about Australia’s street artists.
+Read More: Learn more about Melbourne’s street art culture.

 George Town, Penang Malaysia